jas-atwal/catweb/README.md

 7. Click `Show logs` and describe the process that DDE is going through
 8. Click `Hide logs` (optional), `Run application`, view the application by opening a web browser and entering http://localhost
 9. Click `Open in Visual Studio Code` and describe the folder and file structure, and the docker files that were generated
+10. Run `docker ps` in a terminal to view the running container

 We have not had to learn how to create our Dockerfile(s), docker-compose.yaml, or create the folder and file structure, a bonus being that we have a skeleton application which is up and running in less than a minute.